What Happens in Cabo, Stays in Cabo: Itinerary for a week-long stay in Los Cabos, Mexico

 This year our travels led us to the Marquis Los Cabos in sunny Cabo San Lucas, Mexico.

-There is no denying that travel to the Baja California Peninsula is kind of a pain from Cleveland.
-The major carriers will hustle you through Chicago, Dallas, Houston and sometimes New York.
+There is no denying that travel to the Baja California Peninsula is kind of a pain to get to if you live in Cleveland (cheers to you, Cincinnati travelers who scored a direct flight this year!).
+The major carriers will most often hustle you through Chicago, Dallas, Houston.
 For this trip, we selected a short layover in Dallas with American Airlines.

 Some of our group were traveling from Dallas and were able to jump on a quick, perfectly timed direct flight.